vbachele/ft_transcendence_42/bonus_readme.md

 ## OUR FIGMA <a name="figma"></a>

-You can retreive our design for free in our figma, if you can follow the advices below !
+You can retreive our design for free in [our figma page](https://www.figma.com/community/file/1232336481479291339), if you can follow the advices below !

 ### Some advices
 You should agree to have a harmonized design: